szeplakig/bcu_dungeon_world/docs/Character playbooks/The Allomancer.md

 - **Description**: By delicately pushing against the floor or ground, you can lighten your steps to the point they're almost silent, making you move like a whisper.
 - **Cost**: Burn 1 hold of Steel.
 - **Effect**: For a short duration, your steps are near-silent, allowing you to move with exceptional stealth.
 You gain a +1 forward to any DEX-based rolls related to sneaking or remaining undetected.

-### Ghostly Hide

-- **Description**: Use a rare technique to become near invisible, letting light partially pass through you.
-Perfect for stealth or evasion.
-- **Cost**: Burn 1 hold of Electrum, 1 hold of Bronze, and 1 hold of Zinc at the same time.
-- **Effect**: For a brief period, you become translucent, making it difficult for others to visually detect you.
-Gain a +1 forward to any Defy Danger rolls related to remaining unseen or avoiding notice.

-### Duralumin Burst

-- **Description**: Burn Duralumin to drastically enhance the effect of another burned metal, but the metal's supply is quickly exhausted.
-- **Cost**: Burn 1 hold of Duralumin and all holds of another metal (at least 3).
-- **Effect**: The next action using the other metal has its effect magnified considerably, but all reserves of that metal are consumed.
-Roll+INT:
-    - On a 10+: Choose 2 of the following:
-    - The enhanced effect lasts for twice as long.
-    - The potency of the enhanced effect is increased by +1.
-    - You can also choose a secondary effect to accompany the enhanced effect (GM-approved).
-    - On a 7-9: Choose 1 of the above options.
-    - On a miss: The metal's power surges out of control, causing unintended side effects or damage (GM's discretion).

-### Metalborn Weaponry

-- **Description**: Infuse a weapon with Allomantic energy, enhancing its potency.
-- **Cost**: Burn 1 hold of any metal.
-- **Effect**: For a short duration, the weapon gains a +1 bonus to damage, making it more deadly.
-Additionally, the weapon gains an additional effect based on the burned metal.
-The specific effect should be agreed upon with the GM and can be tied to the properties of the metal burned (e.g., fire damage for burning Iron, piercing effect for burning Steel).

-### Pewterclad Armor

-- **Description**: Strengthen your armor using Pewter, making it near impervious.
-- **Cost**: Spend 1 hold of Pewter.
-- **Effect**: For a short duration, the armor gains a +2 bonus against damage, making it more resilient.
-This bonus reduces the damage suffered from physical attacks while the Pewterclad Armor is active.

-### Brass Calm

-- **Description**: Use Brass to calm emotions, even inducing sleep in those affected.
-- **Cost**: Spend 1 hold of Brass.
-- **Effect**: Those affected feel a sudden wave of tranquility.
-They might also fall asleep if they fail a resistance check.
-Roll+WIS:
-    - On a 10+: They fall into a peaceful sleep, completely unresponsive for a short period.
-    - On a 7-9: They feel calmer and more relaxed, but they are still somewhat aware and may be easily roused.
-    - On a miss: The attempt to induce sleep backfires, causing the target to become agitated or even hostile.

-### Enhanced Zinc Rage

-- **Description**: Ignite intense emotions in a targeted individual, causing them to act impulsively.
-- **Cost**: Spend 2 holds of Zinc.
-- **Effect**: The targeted individual becomes extremely emotional and might act without thinking, which could lead to mistakes or rash decisions.
-Roll+CHA:
-    - On a 10+: The emotional surge overwhelms the target, and they act irrationally, making them more susceptible to making mistakes or being easily manipulated.
-    - On a 7-9: The target's emotions intensify but still retain some control, leading to impulsive actions that may or may not be beneficial to you.
-    - On a miss: The emotions spiral out of control, causing the target to become hostile or act in a self-destructive manner.

-### Luminal Radiance

-- **Description**: Burn Silver and amplify your magical energy, creating a blinding burst of light.
-- **Cost**: Burn 1 hold of Silver.
-- **Effect**: Emit a brilliant flash of light, temporarily blinding all opponents within a short radius.
-They are forced to shield their eyes, making it difficult for them to accurately target or react to your actions.

-### Eternal Vitality

-- **Description**: Consume Gold to tap into your inner resilience, granting temporary invigoration and resistance to harm.
-- **Cost**: Burn 1 hold of Gold.
-- **Effect**: Gain +2 ongoing to defy danger rolls related to physical endurance, mental fortitude, and resisting harmful effects for a short period of time.

-### Tempest's Embrace

-- **Description**: By burning Electrum and Bronze in harmony, you tap into the interplay of fate and magic, allowing you to manipulate the flow of time.
-- **Cost**: Burn 1 hold of Electrum and 1 hold of Bronze simultaneously.
-- **Effect**: Slow down or speed up the passage of time within a small area, affecting the movement and actions of creatures and objects within.
-This allows you to either create advantageous positioning or hinder opponents' reactions.

-### Nullpulse Field

-- **Description**: Harness the unique properties of Aluminum to create a field that temporarily neutralizes or blocks magical abilities.
-- **Cost**: Burn 1 hold of Aluminum.
-- **Effect**: Create an aura around yourself that dampens or suppresses magical powers within a short radius.
-This makes it difficult for opponents to use magic or other supernatural abilities while within the field.

-### Harmonic Fusion

-- **Description**: Burn Duralumin and Aluminum simultaneously, merging your Allomantic abilities with the raw power of Preservation and Ruin.
-- **Cost**: Burn 1 hold of Duralumin and 1 hold of Aluminum simultaneously.
-- **Effect**: Channel the combined power of Preservation and Ruin for a short duration, greatly enhancing your Allomantic abilities.
-You gain a +1 bonus to all rolls involving Allomantic powers and abilities, and the duration of your burns is extended.

 ## Common Metals